-This section contains articles that describe the development of the juvenile justice system, give basic information about the implications of a juvenile conviction, and offer examples of the most common types of juvenile crimes.
+This section contains articles that describe the development of the juvenile justice system, provide basic information about the implications of a juvenile conviction, and offer examples of the most common types of juvenile crimes.

 Criminal Procedure in Juvenile Court

-Juvenile courts hear cases dealing with juvenile delinquents, incorrigible youth or status offenders, and issues of child neglect, abandonment or abuse.
-These courts are considered civil, not criminal and the minor is charged with committing a delinquent act, rather than a crime.
+Juvenile courts hear cases dealing with juvenile delinquents, incorrigible youth, and issues of child neglect, abandonment, or abuse.
+These courts consider the minor's act as delinquent, not criminal, and charge the minor accordingly.

 Juvenile Correctional Facilities

-In many cases, a public defender will be appointed if the juvenile does not have income or resources in excess of a specific economic threshold.
-Either pre-trial services or the judge will determine if a particular defendant needs a public defender.
-A juvenile that does not show sufficient financial need will be told to hire his own attorney.
-In some areas, if a determination of partial indigence is made the defendant may be ordered to repay to the court some of the costs of appointing counsel.
+In most cases, the juvenile will get a public defender if they do not have income or resources over a specific economic threshold.
+Either pre-trial services or the judge will decide if a defendant needs a public defender.
+A juvenile who does not show enough financial need must hire their own attorney.